amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun replace_regex(source: Text, pattern: Text, replacement: Text): Text
 ```

-Replaces all occurences of a regex pattern in the content with provided replacement text
+Replaces all occurences of a regex pattern in the content with the provided replacement text.

 Function uses `sed`